HomeBlog Home

 Furniture placement is very important when making a handicap-accessible home.
 All furniture should be arranged throughout the home to allow enough space for people with disabilities to move around easily without the risk of bumping into something or tripping.

+Create clear pathways at least 36 inches wide throughout your home, with 60 inches of turning space in key areas for wheelchairs to maneuver.
 Wheelchairs and walkers will require extra space to move around, which is something to think about when arranging furniture throughout the home.
-Arrange all furniture in such a way that there are no narrow passageways or sharp turns.

 10. Introduce Smart Home Technology